 Apply for the Certificate in Finance

-Students typically enter the UCF program at the end of their sophomore year.
-Completed applications are due in the online portal by May 31st of the student’s sophomore year.
+Students typically apply to the UCF program at the end of their sophomore year.
+Completed applications are due in the online portal by June 1 of the student’s sophomore year.

 While a students’ overall academic record will be considered when a student applied, several foundation courses, or their equivalent, are required for admission into the program